souravrax/wireflux/docs/index.md

 features:
   - title: "Type-Safe API"
-    details: "Generate fully typed fetch clients from your OpenAPI specification, ensuring type safety and reducing runtime errors."
+    details: "Generate fully typed fetch clients from your OpenAPI specification with TypeScript support and Zod schema validation."
-  - title: "Easy to Use"
+  - title: "Result Pattern"
-    details: "A simple and intuitive CLI that makes generating clients a breeze.
-Get started in minutes."
+    details: "Built-in error handling using the Result pattern - no more uncaught exceptions.
+Every API call returns Result<T, E>."
-  - title: "Configurable"
+  - title: "Configurable & Flexible"
-    details: "Customize the generated client to your needs with a simple configuration file."
+    details: "Bring your own fetch client and error handling.
+Customize the generated client with a simple configuration file."
 ---